 ELDERSHIP AS A VALID SOCIAL ROLE

 I would like to use this opportunity to introduce an important social role for our society: Wise Elder.
 This social role is unique.
 It is also one that takes decades to cultivate.
 A Wise Elder in the making must have a daily Wisdom practice, at the least.
 A Wise Elder in the making also must have a contemplative lifestyle that integrates with their daily Wisdom practice.
 This also means that the goal of the Wise Elder in the making is a genuine lasting happiness, rooted in their daily Wisdom practice.
-A Wise Elder in the making would derive their happiness from the Stillness/Silence of the present moment, the only knowledge of Time to which we have access as human animals.
+A Wise Elder in the making would derive their happiness from the Stillness/Silence of the present moment, the only knowledge of Time to which we have access as living creatures.
 A Wise Elder is also committed to this Wisdom practice as their social role does not “come to fruition” until later in life.
 This requires a significant degree of humility and the ability to find satisfaction in life with the Stillness of the present moment as the foundation.

 A Wise Elder in the making may not have the money, power and prestige that those who chase money may have.
 However, the Wise Elder in the making retains a genuine lasting happiness in the face of a foolish society.
 Indeed, there is no “quick path” to Eldership.
 This is exactly what appeals to me as an individual.
 I find great value in going slow and living a contemplative lifestyle.
 I recall that when I was younger, I looked forward to the ageing process as it brings Wisdom with it.
 I also recognize that my social role does not yet exist in modern America.
 Perhaps after several more decades of “Me being Me,” I will have carved out a social role for Wise Elders.
 Our fractured society needs Wisdom and Eldership now more than ever.
 We need Wisdom to resolve the challenges that are currently facing our civilization.
 Indeed, we are at a convergence of significant issues that must be resolved for the long-term safety of our shared species.